15 real Black Friday Cyber Monday email campaign examples and results

 Black Friday Cyber Monday email campaign examples

 So what do our Black Friday Cyber Monday principles look like in practice?
-We’ve sifted through our customer showcase and our own inboxes to give you 15 types of Black Friday Cyber Monday email examples you may want to adapt this year for your own brand.
+We’ve sifted through our customer showcase and our own inboxes to give you 15 types of Black Friday Cyber Monday emails you may want to adapt this year for your own brand.

 The minimalist product launch to loyalty members

-Why it’s good: Minimal, clear text thanks the customer and lets them know loyalty products may be redeemed for a new product—all instead of a coupon code.
+Why it’s good: Minimal, clear text thanks the customer and lets them know loyalty products may be redeemed for a new product—all instead of a discount.

 Results: a click rate 3x industry averages (based on Klaviyo’s benchmark data) and £188K in revenue